blue-santa/arctic-miner-UAF/README.md

 NASA is conducting an open challenge that allows participants to design and submit robotic lunar mining equipment.

-The intent is to develop robotic, automated solutions to excavate "regolith," more commonly known as "lunar soil," to mine water on the lunar surface.
-The water can then be converted into other substances, such as fuel, which will open the possibility for additional space exploration at a greatly reduced cost.
+The intent is to develop robotic, automated solutions to excavate "regolith," more commonly known as "lunar soil."
+From the regolith, NASA intends to mine water, which can then be converted into other substances, such as fuel.
+Access to water will open the possibility for additional space exploration at a greatly reduced cost.

 [Official Website Link](https://breaktheicechallenge.com/)